hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 cosmology and all that pertains to it, and you will find how wonderfully they are in accordance with the latest discoveries of modern science;
 and where there is disharmony, you will find that it is modern science which lacks and not they.
 We all use the word nature.
-The old Sânkhya philosophers called it by two different names, Prakriti, which is very much the same as the word nature, and the more scientific name, Avyakta, undifferentiated, from which everything proceeds, such as atoms,
+The old Sānkhya philosophers called it by two different names, Prakriti, which is very much the same as the word nature, and the more scientific name, Avyakta, undifferentiated, from which everything proceeds, such as atoms,